Datatamer/terraform-aws-opensearch/modules/aws-es/README.md

 module "tamr-es-cluster" {
   source = "git::https://github.com/Datatamer/terraform-aws-es?ref=0.1.0"
   aws_account_id = "123456789"
+  vpc_id = "my-aws-vpc"
 }
 ```

 # Resources Created
 This modules creates:
-* a new Elasticsearch domain in AWS
-* optionally, a new IAM service linked role for ES on the AWS account
+* a new security group with one or two attached rules (HTTP and/or HTTPS enabled)

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements